swills/cirrina/README.md

 # Cirrina

-Daeon for [Bhyve](https://wiki.freebsd.org/bhyve) written in Go using gRPC
+Daemon for [Bhyve](https://wiki.freebsd.org/bhyve) written in Go using gRPC